Al-Sanbariyya

 Al-Sanbariyya was a Palestinian village in the Safad Subdistrict.
 It was depopulated during the 1947–1948 Civil War in Mandatory Palestine on May 1, 1948, by Palmach's First Battalion under Operation Yiftach.
 It was located 31.5 km northeast of Safad, near Wadi Hasibani.

 History

-North of the village, a column with an inscription mentioning the Roman Emperor Julian (331-363 C.E.) was found.
+North of the village, a column with an inscription mentioning the Roman Emperor Julian (331–363 CE) was found.

 In 1875, Victor Guérin traveled in the region, and noted that "debris of a small village" ... "is referred to me as Kharbet Sembezieh".